lifechurch/k8s-deploy-helper/README.md

 # Kubernetes Deployment

 The key to success here is being able to use variables in your manifests.
-By using the right variables in the right places, you can have one single deployment manifest to maintain that can create deployments for review apps, staging, canaries and production.
-See our [example repository](https://github.com/lifechurch/example-go) for more information on how to properly setup your manifests.
+By using the right variables in the right places, you can have one single deployment manifest to maintain that can create deployments for review apps, staging, canaries, and production.
+See our [example repository](https://github.com/lifechurch/example-go) for more information on how to properly set up your manifests.

 ## Directory Structure
 To deploy applications into Kubernetes, you need to place your templated manifest files into a ```kubernetes``` directory at the root of your repository.